 - emissions of dioxins/furans from incinerators

 - exposure to chemicals in the marine environment

 As for risk assessments focused on human health, the assessment of environmental hazards/risks involves a structured analysis of both the likelihood of an undesired event and the magnitude of the consequences.
 One of the more interesting aspects of environmental risk assessment is the difficulty in determining an ‘acceptable’ level of risk whereas, when dealing with risks to people, there are reasonably well established numerical criteria for tolerable levels of risks (and associated monetary values).

 Click here to find out about the Definitions of Hazard and Risk that we use, or contact our experts below for further information.

-Dr Paul Ylioja is a Consultant with expertise in organic and medicinal chemistry, and socioeconomic evaluation in relation to REACH.
-He is fluent in the Finnish language.
+Dr Paul Ylioja has a PhD in Organic Chemistry and expertise in organic and medicinal chemistry, and socioeconomic evaluation in relation to REACH.
+He is fluent in Finnish.